Rewind X — Security

 CentralTransferManager

-These contracts will be verified on BSCScan at mainnet deployment for public inspection of the core execution logic.
+These three core contracts (SCTM, CTM, RevenueManager) will be verified on BSCScan at mainnet deployment for public inspection of the core execution logic.

 Supporting modules are intended to be deployed without public verification.
 Smart contracts are released under the BUSL-1.1 license.
 Frontend and supporting code may use different licenses.